Superformula/cloud-backend-test/documentation/3_HowToRun.md

 ### GraphQL Endpoint

-  For example, you can hit `https://6holtoh5t4.execute-api.us-east-1.amazonaws.com/prod/graphql` and make queries with the right JWT token.
+  For example, you can hit `https://dqe0uhf4s5.execute-api.us-east-1.amazonaws.com/prod/graphql` and make queries with the right JWT token.
+Please check `documentation/8_HowToGenerateJWT.md` for more details about how to generate jwt token.